focalhaus/focal-haus-core-plugin/readme.txt

 * Simple configuration with a clean user interface
 * Add your Google Tag Manager ID in one central location
 * Automatically insert GTM code in both header and body sections
+* Granular tracking controls for different user roles
-* Option to exclude logged-in users from tracking
+* Option to exclude all logged-in users from tracking
+* Option to track subscriber users while excluding higher-level users
 * Code preview showing exactly what will be added to your site
 * Proper implementation following Google's recommended practices
 * Works with any WordPress theme that supports the wp_head and wp_body_open hooks